WHAT CAN I DO IN NYUNGWE FOREST NATIONAL PARK

 Nyungwe forest national park offers panoramic views of Lake Kivu and the Virunga-chained mountain ranges on a clear day.
-Nyungwe national park forest has extensive well-maintained walking or hiking trails to the viewing points and waterfalls.
-Nyungwe national park's prime tourism activities include chimp trekking, canopy walk, bird watching, and colobus monkey trekking.
+Nyungwe National Park Forest has extensive, well-maintained walking or hiking trails to the viewing points and waterfalls.
+Nyungwe National Park's prime tourism activities include chimpanzee trekking, canopy walks, bird watching, and colobus monkey trekking.

-Nyungwe forest national park harbors over 75 different species of mammals, Chimpanzee tracking is the main tourist attraction in nyungwe forest national park which happens daily.
-Nyungwe forest national park accommodates other troops of about 300 colobus monkeys.
+Nyungwe Forest National Park harbors over 75 different species of mammals.
+Chimpanzee tracking is the main tourist attraction in Nyungwe Forest National Park and happens daily.
+Nyungwe Forest National Park accommodates another troop of about 300 colobus monkeys.

-Nyungwe forest national park offers about 300 bird species, 27 Albertine rift endemics, with 16 endemics and 121 forest species.
-Nyungwe forest national park bird species include; Chestnut Owlet, great blue &Ruwenzori Turacos, Olive & Elliot’s Woodpeckers, White-headed Wood-hoopoe, the remarkable Red-collared Babbler Barred Long-tailed Cuckoo, Stripe-breasted Tit, Archer’s Robin-Chat, Doherty’s Bush-Shrike White-bellied Robin-Chat, Handsome Francolin Mountain Masked, Black-faced, Chapin’s Flycatcher, White-tailed Blue-flycatcher Chestnut-throated Purple-breasted and Regal Sun-birds, Collared Apalis, Rwenzori Batis, and Neumann’s Short-tailed Warbler among others.
+Nyungwe forest national park offers about 300 bird species, 27 Albertine Rift endemics, 16 African endemics, and 121 forest species.
+Nyungwe forest national park bird species include the Chestnut Owlet, Great Blue and Ruwenzori Turacos, Olive and Elliot’s Woodpeckers, White-headed Wood-hoopoe, the remarkable Red-collared Babbler Barred Long-tailed Cuckoo, Stripe-breasted Tit, Archer’s Robin-Chat, and Doherty’s Bush-Shrike White-bellied Robin-Chat, Handsome Francolin Mountain Masked, Black-faced, Chapin’s Flycatcher, White-tailed Blue-flycatcher Chestnut-throated Purple-breasted and Regal Sunbirds, Collared Apalis, Rwenzori Batis, and Neumann’s Short-tailed Warbler, among others

-Nyungwe forest national park offers two wild chimpanzee communities being habituated for chimpanzee tracking.
-One of the chimpanzee groups is at the Cyamudongo sector of Nyungwe forest and the chimpanzee group is found in the Uwinka area of Nyungwe forest.
-Nyungwe forest national park harbors about 400 chimpanzees.
+Nyungwe forest national park offers two wild chimpanzee communities that are habituated for chimpanzee tracking.
+One of the chimpanzee groups is in the Cyamudongo sector of Nyungwe forest, and the other is in the Uwinka area of Nyungwe forest.
+Nyungwe Forest National Park harbors about 400 chimpanzees.